dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

   You can also directly access `KestrelServerOptions.ConfigurationLoader` to keep iterating on the existing loader, such as the one provided by `WebHost.CreatedDeafaultBuilder`.

 * The configuration section for each endpoint is a available on the options in the `Endpoint` method so that custom settings may be read.
 * Multiple configurations may be loaded by calling `serverOptions.Configure(context.Configuration.GetSection("Kestrel"))` again with another section.
-Only the last configuration is used unless `Load` is explicitly called on prior instances.
+Only the last configuration is used, unless `Load` is explicitly called on prior instances.
 The metapackage doesn't call `Load` so that its default configuration section may be replaced.
 * `KestrelConfigurationLoader` mirrors the `Listen` family of APIs from `KestrelServerOptions` as `Endpoint` overloads, so code and config endpoints may be configured in the same place.
 These overloads don't use names and only consume default settings from configuration.

 *Change the defaults in code*